 There is a flaw to this practice though, as progesterone serum levels are known to fluctuate drastically, up to 8 times during a 90-minute period and from 2.3 ng/ml to 40.1 ng/ml over 24 hours for the same healthy subject.

+What should progesterone levels be?
 Typically doctors like to see serum progesterone levels over 5 ng/ml to confirm ovulation.
 However, there is medical consensus that in order for a pregnancy to be viable, a progesterone level of 10 ng/ml is necessary.
 You’ll want progesterone levels to remain elevated to this level during the luteal phase.

 Typically doctors like to see a progesterone level of 5 ng/ml or higher to confirm ovulation.